-Many people who suffer from IBS find daily probiotic intake to be helpful, and it’s also especially useful in the treatment of more acute digestive woes, whether caused by antibiotic use or infection.
-Probiotics are helpful for oral and vaginal health, weight loss, and some research shows them to be effective for some skin conditions, such as eczema.
+Many people who suffer from IBS [source] or chronic dyspepsia [source] find daily probiotic intake to be helpful, and it’s also especially useful in the treatment and prevention of more acute digestive woes, whether caused by antibiotic use [source] or infection [source].

 1. Unsweetened Yogurt

-Swap the milk in your smoothies for yogurt, which can improve the symptoms of bloating.
-It is pre-digested and the milk-sugar is already broken down, making it easier for the body to handle it.
+Swap the milk in your smoothies for plain yogurt, which can improve the symptoms of bloating.
+It’s pre-digested, so the lactose is already broken down, making it easier for the body to handle.

-Avoid low-fat or high sugar content brands.
-Plain yogurt is delicious and more nutritious and there is no use for added sugars when you can add sweetness to your smoothie by adding fresh fruit or a drizzle of honey.
+Avoid low-fat and flavored versions or other high-sugar content brands.
+Plain yogurt is delicious and more nutritious, and there is no need for added sugars when you can add sweetness to your smoothie with fresh fruit or a drizzle of honey.

 Try these recipes: